Skip to content

 Example

+The destination must be defined in compass section.
 You can specify a name for the target in each language or just give a general name, and optionally add a custom item (from items section) to be displayed in the backpack.

-Example of a compass target:
+Example compass configuration

 compass: